 - The B.A. in Engineering Sciences (Electrical) requires substantially fewer engineering courses.
 It is suitable for careers outside technology in which a student nevertheless benefits from an appreciation of electrical engineering perspectives, and it is appropriate as a second major.

-Freshman interested in the Electrical Engineering major can take EENG 200, Introduction to Electronics, and EENG 201, Introduction to Computer Engineering, both excellent introductions to the major.
-In the sophomore year students take EENG 202, Communications, Computation, and Control, and EENG 203, Circuits and Systems Design.
-However, EENG 200 and EENG 201 need not be taken in the freshman year; the courses are designed such that EENG 200 and EENG 202 can be taken concurrently; and likewise, EENG 201 and EENG 203.
+First-year students interested in the Electrical Engineering major typically take EENG 200 and EENG 201, both excellent introductions to the major.
+In the sophomore year students take EENG 202 and EENG 203.
+However, EENG 200 and EENG 201 need not be taken in the first year since these courses are designed such that EENG 200 and EENG 202 can be taken concurrently; as can EENG 201 and EENG 203.

-It is difficult to enter the major if students do not take mathematics and physical science prerequisites during the freshman year.
-Students without high school calculus should take MATH 112, Calculus of Functions of One Variable I, and MATH 115, Calculus of Functions of One Variable II.
-Freshmen with high school calculus typically take MATH 120, Calculus of Functions of Several Variables and/or ENAS 151, Multivariable Calculus for Engineers.
-Potential majors are also encouraged to take PHYS 180, University Physics, and PHYS 181, University Physics, or PHYS 200, Fundamentals of Physics, and PHYS 201, Fundamentals of Physics, during their freshman year.
+It is difficult to enter the major if students do not take mathematics and physical science prerequisites during the first year.
+Students without high school calculus should take MATH 112 and MATH 115.
+First-years with high school calculus typically take MATH 120 or ENAS 151.
+Potential majors are also encouraged to take PHYS 180 and PHYS 181, or PHYS 200 and PHYS 201, during the first year.

-Meetings for freshmen interested in the major will be held during Freshman Orientation, as listed in the Calendar for the Opening Days; and the director of undergraduate studies (DUS) of Electrical Engineering welcomes consultation with students about their program opportunities at any time.
-For more details, see the departmental Web site.
+Meetings for first-year students interested in the major will be held during First-year Orientation, as listed in the Calendar for the Opening Days; and the director of undergraduate studies (DUS) of Electrical Engineering welcomes consultation with students about their program opportunities at any time.
+For more details, see the departmental website.